Research Perspective

 Building the Semantic Moat

-The winners of the next decade will not be the companies with the best chatbots; they will be the companies with the most robust Ontologies, the most efficient Protocols, and the most trustworthy Agents.
+The winners of the coming decade will not be the organizations with the most capable chatbots; they will be the organizations with the most robust Ontologies, the most efficient Protocols, and the most trustworthy Agents.

 Start the Transition